 Once you have secured a supervisor, the two of you discuss the additional member/s of your Advisory Committee, who must also agree to serve.
 Your Committee members should also possess experience in the fields encompassing your study area.
 In addition to your Advisor, you will need two other Committee members.
-You can and are encouraged to consider faculty members from other departments for your Committee.
+You can consider faculty members from other departments for your Committee.